WEC-Sim/WEC-Sim/docs/user/code_structure.rst

 Controller Blocks
 """""""""""""""""

-There are six different types of blocks in the controller class.
-Each block corresponds to a separate control method: passive, reactive, latching (time threshold), latching (force threshold), declutching, and model predictive control.
+There are five different types of blocks in the controller class.
+Each block corresponds to a separate control method: passive, reactive, latching, declutching, and model predictive control.
 There are no restrictions on the number of PTO-Sim blocks.